puppetlabs/bolt/documentation/writing_plans.md

 ## Example plans

-Check out some example plans for inspiration writing your own.
+Check out some examples for inspiration on writing your own plans.

 |Resource|Description|Level|
 |--------|-----------|-----|